-These are the Best OnePlus Phones currently available in April 2021!
+These are the Best OnePlus phones to buy in 2022

-All of the smartphones in our list come with basic headlining OnePlus features such as high refresh rate panels, the latest version of OxygenOS, and decent cameras.
+If you’re looking for other options, we’ve also collated lists of the best Android smartphones and the best Samsung Galaxy smartphones on the market.
+All of the smartphones on this list come with basic headlining OnePlus features such as high refresh rate panels, the latest version of OxygenOS, and decent cameras.

 Navigate this list:

 - Best for the Average User: OnePlus 9

 - Best Affordable Flagship: OnePlus 9R

 The all-new OnePlus 9 Pro is the most well-rounded flagship smartphone from the company so far.
 It builds upon the foundation laid by the OnePlus 8 Pro and offers top-of-the-line hardware on all fronts.
 The device packs Qualcomm’s flagship Snapdragon 888 chip, up to 12GB of LPDDR5 RAM, up to 256GB of fast UFS 3.1 storage, and a respectable 4,500mAh battery with 65W wired fast charging support and 50W wireless fast charging support.

 When compared with its predecessor, the OnePlus 9 Pro also offers a more premium quad-camera system.
 It features a 48MP IMX789 primary camera, a 50MP IMX766 wide-angle camera with a freeform lens, an 8MP 3.3x telephoto camera, and a 2MP monochrome sensor.
 Over on the front, it has a single 16MP selfie shooter.
 Along with better camera hardware, the OnePlus 9 Pro comes with software optimizations developed in partnership with Hasselblad that marginally improves the phone’s camera performance.